- The next Lakeside Research Days will be about “communication in swarms” in July 2019.

 Lakeside Research Days

 Swarming in cyber physical systems (2017): The 2017 Lakeside Research Days were held as a three-day interdisciplinary workshop on self-organization and swarm intelligence in cyber physical systems.
 Experts presented their work and discussed open issues in this exciting field.
-Keynote speakers were Nora Ayanian, assistant professor at the University of Southern California, and Gianni Di Caro, associate professor at Carnegie Mellon University.
-Two additional highlights were the presentations by Johannes Gerstmayr, professor for machine elements and design at the University of Innsbruck, and Thomas Schmickl, a professor for biology at the University of Graz.
+Keynote speakers were Nora Ayanian (assistant professor at the University of Southern California) and Gianni Di Caro (associate professor at Carnegie Mellon University).
+Two additional highlights were the presentations by Johannes Gerstmayr (professor for machine elements and design at the University of Innsbruck) and Thomas Schmickl (professor for biology at the University of Graz).
 The program also included laboratory sessions with training on micro-robots and talks from the Horizon 2020 project CPSwarm.

-Multi-UAV systems (2013): The 2013 Lakeside Research Days focused on systems with multiple unmanned aerial vehicles (UAVs).
+Multi-UAV systems (2013): The 2013 Lakeside Research Days focused on systems with multiple unmanned aerial vehicles (UAVs) aka drones.
 Invited experts and young researchers discussed their ideas and exchanged experiences.
-The full-week event organized and chaired by Evsen Yanmaz and Christian Bettstetter featured keynotes by Roland Siegwart, Angela Schöllig, Simon Lacroix, and others.
+The full-week event organized and chaired by Evsen Yanmaz and Christian Bettstetter featured keynotes by Roland Siegwart (ETHZ), Angela Schöllig (Toronto), Simon Lacroix (LAAS), and others.
 It also included a panel discussion on business opportunities and several group work sessions.
+Some participants later wrote an article on the design of UAV communications for the IEEE Communications Magazine.

-Robustness in self-organizing systems (2009): The 2009 Lakeside Research Days chaired by Christian Bettstetter and Wilfried Elmenreich in Klagenfurt were on robustness in self-organizing systems with experts from this domain.
-Invited speakers included Francis Heylighen, Raissa M. D’Souza, and Marc Timme.
+Robustness in self-organizing systems (2009): The 2009 Lakeside Research Days chaired by Christian Bettstetter and Wilfried Elmenreich focussed on robustness in self-organizing systems with experts from this domain.
+Invited speakers included Francis Heylighen (Brussels), Raissa M. D’Souza (UC Davis), and Marc Timme (Max Planck Society).
+Some participants wrote a survey paper and a proposal for a joint Europan project.
+Others collaborated and published in the field of robust self-organizing synchronization.